 Speed / bandwidth trade-off, introduces the concept of Normalised S/N referenced to the symbol rate.

-Bits/second/Hz or Eb/No (Energy per Bit)

-24WPM CW in 20Hz bandwidth is identical performance to 1 dot per second in 1Hz QRSS

-Trade off time-to-send against weak signal detectability.
+24WPM CW in 20Hz bandwidth is identical performance to 1 dot per second in 1Hz QRSS Trade off time-to-send against weak signal detectability.
 In all cases, we need around 4 - 8dB S/N in that bandwidth

+So why not go narrower ?

+We haven't got all day.
+Propagation won't always support it HF Doppler shift and fading, > few Hz VHF / microwave doppler and scatter, 100 Hz Works well at LF.
+137kHz generally 0.2 - 0.01Hz is the lower limit.
+50s per dot - hours for a callsign.

+The first ever QRSS QSO on 73kHz 3 hours for two callsigns 0.04Hz bandwidth

-So what can we do?
+So what can we do ?

-- Send the information digitally coded onto a transmitted waveform - Optimise signals and waveform to work with the lowest (normalised) S/N possible - Frequency spread may not be all that important we can spread out for resilience - THIS IS NOT THE SAME AS INCREASED BANDWIDTH
+Send the information digitally coded onto a Tx waveform

+Optimise signals to work with the lowest (normalised) S/N possible